-2 - Remote Units Overview
+2 - Description of JMA Remote Units

-Remote units distribute wireless signals throughout the area to be covered.
-They are connected via single mode optical fiber (SMR 9/125) to the optical modules equipped in the master unit and can be installed up to 20km (12.4miles) from the master unit site.
+JMA remote units are connected with single mode optical fiber (SMR 9/125) to the optical modules installed in the master unit.
+Remote units are distributed throughout the territory to be served and provide RF signal distribution to a range of both indoor and outdoor antennas.
+Remote units can be installed up to 20km (12.4miles) from the master unit site.

-Remote units are equipped with the optical receivers and transmitters for optical to RF and RF to optical conversion, power amplifiers and filtering.
-The remote unit management module collects information and an RF modem allows data communication over fiber between remote unit and master unit.
+Remote units are equipped with the optical receivers and transmitters for optical-to-RF and RF-to-optical conversion, power amplifiers, and filtering.
+The remote unit management module collects information and an RF modem allows data communication over fiber between the remote unit and the master unit.

-Remote Units can be AC powered, DC powered, or powered by Digital Electricity[TM] (DE).
+Remote units can be AC powered, DC powered, or powered by Digital Electricity $^{\text{TM}}$ (DE).
 They can be single band or multi-band with different RF power classes.
 Remote units with different power classes can be driven simultaneously by the same master unit to distribute capacity or extend coverage into different locations at the same time.